Darakhsh1999/ollama-agents/README.md

 ## Roadmap

-The core framework features are already implemented.
-Future plans and roadmap goals are defined in the [Roadmap](ROADMAP.md) file.
+The core agentic framework features are implemented.
+Future plans and roadmap goals are defined in the [Roadmap](roadmap.md).